fandebiao/FandebiaoGantt/README.md

 ### The Gantt Chart is created with the microsoft winform control, but it can hosted in the WPF windows.
 ### The Gantt Chart support platform >= .net framework 4.0
-### The Gantt Chart DO not need others libs but Neusoftsoft.json
+### The Gantt Chart DO not need any others libs but Neusoftsoft.json

 --